-Forget flowers—fruit works as accents, too!
+Forget flowers—fruit works as an accent, too!
 Add fresh apricots, figs, and olive branches to a buttercream cake for a hearty, rustic vibe.
 We’re loving this one for a farm or countryside wedding.

 Use Dried Florals

-We think this simple wedding cake belongs in a dreamy forest wedding.
-Accenting your cake with sugar dried florals and branches evokes a bohemian, ethereal feeling that comes with the magic of the woods.
+We think this simple wedding cake belongs to a dreamy forest wedding.
+Accenting your cake with sugar-dried florals and branches evokes a bohemian, ethereal feeling that comes with the magic of the woods.